ale-polimi/ing-sw-2023-pressiani-rossi-spinelli-travaini/README.md

 - ```-socket``` or ```-s``` will use the socket connection;
 - ```-rmi``` or ```-r``` will use the RMI connection;

-Please make sure the ports are open on your firewall and router.
+Please make sure the ports are open on your firewall and router.<br>
+:warning: Disable all your virtual and unused NICs otherwise the RMI connection may not work correctly.<br>

 ## System Requirements